Heroes of Might & Magic: Olden Era vs Mewgenics

 Key differences

-Mewgenics promises 200+ hour run cycles with meta-progression and high replayability
+Mewgenics supports 200+ hour run cycles through genetic customization and meta-progression.

 Which one is for you?